bbprojects2013/crypi/sw/README.md

 SW components
 =====

-installer: Scripts for installing the necessary sw components on a exitsing system
+installer: Scripts for installing the necessary SW components on a existing system